 A lifejacket lays left behind on a beach.

 Whether you are deep-sea fishing or simply enjoying a lazy afternoon on the lake, the state of Texas offers something for every boat and watercraft enthusiast.
-Unfortunately, there are dangers to boating – in 2008 alone, the Texas Parks and Wildlife Department reported 271 boating accidents in Texas.
+Unfortunately, there are dangers to boating—in 2008 alone, the Texas Parks and Wildlife Department reported 271 boating accidents in Texas.
 These accidents led to numerous injuries and over 60 fatalities.

 If you or a loved one is injured while on a vessel or personal watercraft, you may be able to file a claim against the negligent party.
 Boating accidents can be serious, and you may require extensive rehabilitation and long-term care to recover from your injuries.
-The experienced personal injury attorneys at Hernandez Law Group, P.C. will help you recover the compensation you need to get your life back on track after a devastating boat, ship, or personal watercraft accident.
+The experienced personal injury attorneys at the Hernandez Law Group, P.C. will help you recover the compensation you need to get your life back on track after a devastating boat, ship, or personal watercraft accident.

 Common Causes of Boating Accidents